CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ## Windows Portable Demo
-This installation section is only intended if you plan to modify the OpenPose code or integrate it with another library or project.
-If you just want to use the OpenPose demo in Windows, simply use the latest version of the OpenPose binaries which you can find in the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.

-**NOTE**: Read the `Instructions.txt` to learn to download the models required by OpenPose (about 500 Mb).
+**If you just want to use the OpenPose demo in Windows**, simply use the latest version of the OpenPose portable binaries which you can download in the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.
+Read the `Instructions.txt` inside the downloaded files to learn to download the models required by OpenPose (about 500 Mb).

+The installation documentation in the following sections is only intended if you plan to modify the OpenPose code or integrate it with another library or project.
+You can stop reading this document if you just wanted to run OpenPose on Windows.

+## Installation Video Tutorials
+User-created tutorial videos:
+- OpenPose + Visual Studio 2017 + CUDA 10.0 + cuDNN 7.5 (no portable demo): [https://youtu.be/QC9GTb6Wsb4](https://youtu.be/QC9GTb6Wsb4).

+We welcome users to send us their installation videos (e.g., sharing them as GitHub issue or doing a pull request) and we will post them here.